 - Gastrointestinal issues

 - Kidney issues

 - Dietetic management

 - Anxiety/stress management

 These cat foods work by providing more nutrients that your cat needs.
-For example, the urinary health foods encourage your cat to drink more water (which is crucial to avoid the issues listed above) and contain ingredients that can help dissolve urinary crystals.
+For example, the urinary health foods encourage your cat to drink more water (which is crucial to avoid the issues listed above) and contain ingredients that can help dissolve urinary struvite crystals in cats urine.
 Always consider your cat’s unique needs and talk to your vet if you think prescription food would be right for them.